arichel/PicoScheme/readme.md

 PicoScheme
 ==========

-A small embeddable scheme interpreter implementation in c++17.
+A small, embeddable scheme interpreter implementation in c++17.
 This project was started because I wanted to learn recent c++ features, especially to evaluate the new [std::variant] class template as plain c-union replacement and shared, reference counting pointers for basic memory management.
 Considering that there